prowestgis/upp-wg/interop.md

 #### POST `{base}/permits/{guid}/patch`

 The `patch` endpoint allows sections of the permit application record to be updated by UPP clients.
-Clients MUST use this endpoint to modify the permit document and no modify the document directly.
+Clients MUST use this endpoint to modify the permit document and not modify the document directly.

+##### Within Scopes

+* `permit:request`
+* `permit:review`

-##### Required scopes
+##### Required Claims

-None
+* A `hauler` or `dispatcher` MUST be limited to updating ONLY permits that they have submitted.
+Further, they MUST only be allowed to change the `form-data` and `route` sections of the [Permit Request](#Permit-Request).
+A 404 response MUST be returned otherwise.

 ##### Parameters